Table of Contents

 Treatment and Prevention of MCI

-There is currently no medical treatment of mild cognitive impairment, except to address deficiencies and create healthier habits through natural means.
+There isn’t a defined medical treatment of mild cognitive impairment, except to address deficiencies and create healthier habits through natural means.
+But there are some things you can do to even reverse MCI.
 The cause of many diseases in humans is inflammation in the body.
 We need to reduce the inflammation to stay and get healthy.

 You now have a better understanding of the definition of mild cognitive impairment.
 Just know there are Many resources and lots of information about supplements and lifestyle ideas here on Mywellbrain.
 So if you or a loved one are experiencing any memory, brain function or just forgetfulness issues, please share this info with them or on your social media or bookmark this site. 🙂